 - The World Trade Organization (WTO) is an international body whose purpose is to promote free trade by persuading countries to abolish import tariffs and other barriers.

 - Based in Geneva, the WTO was set up in 1995, replacing the General Agreement on Tariffs and Trade (Gatt).

 - Gatt was formed in 1948 when 23 countries signed an agreement to reduce customs tariffs.

-- Membership of the WTO now stands at 159 countries (as at July 2008).
+- Membership in the WTO now stands at 159 countries (as of July 2008).
 China formally joined the body in December 2001 after a 15-year battle.

 - The WTO has a much broader scope than Gatt.
 Whereas GATT regulated trade in merchandise goods, the WTO also covers trade in services such as telecommunications and banking, and other issues of intellectual property rights.

 - Its main role is to establish and regulate a set of rules to govern international trade.

 - It works towards trade liberalization and settles disputes related to trade between countries.

 - Monitoring national trade policies

 - Technical assistance and training for developing countries